How to Paint a Bike – Helpful Guide for Customized Bicycle Painting

 Some accessories can be adapted to the new paint right now.
-For example, colour-coordinated handlebar grips, a chic saddle or unusual tyres round off the new look.
+For example, color-coordinated handlebar grips, a chic saddle or unusual tyres round off the new look.

-Tip: Now is also the perfect opportunity to replace closure parts and make necessary repairs.
-Also the readjustment of the brake can be done immediately.
+Now is also the perfect opportunity to replace broken parts and make necessary repairs.
+Readjusting the brakes can also be done now.

 Painting Your Bike Yourself or Having it Professionaly Painted?

 There is always the question of whether you should paint the bike yourself, or get somebody else to do it.
 We have broken down a few of the advantages and disadvantages of getting it done professionally below.

 How Much Does it Cost to Have a Bicycle Painted?

 Unfortunately, bicycle painting is really very expensive and therefore hardly worthwhile for an old bike.
 The prices vary a lot and mostly depend on the effort the customer’s request generates and the model to be worked on.
 The cheapest suppliers often start at around $150.

 Advantages and Disadvantages of Self-Painting